Nazi Germany: Legacy

-Nazi Germany was succeeded by three states: West Germany (the Federal Republic of Germany or "FRG"), East Germany (the German Democratic Republic or "GRD"), and Austria.

-The process of denazification, which was initiated by the Allies as a way to remove Nazi Party members was only partially successful, as the need for experts in such fields as medicine and engineering was too great.
+Nazi Germany was succeeded by three states: West Germany (the Federal Republic of Germany or "FRG"), East Germany (the German Democratic Republic or "GDR"), and Austria.
+The process of denazification initiated by the Allies was only partially successful, as the need for experts in such fields as medicine and engineering was too great.
 However, expression of Nazi views was frowned upon, and those who expressed such views were frequently dismissed from their jobs.
-From the immediate post-war period through the 1950s, people avoided talking about the Nazi regime or their own wartime experiences.
-While virtually every family suffered losses during the war has a story to tell, Germans kept quiet about their experiences and felt a sense of communal guilt, even if they were not directly involved in war crimes.
+From the immediate post-war period through the 1950s, Germans kept quiet about their wartime experiences and felt a sense of communal guilt.